NoahBaron05/CMPM121-WorldOfBits-NoahBaron/PLAN.md

 - [x] **#Step 22:** Use the Flyweight pattern so that cells not visible on the map do not use memory if they have not been modified
 - [x] **#Step 23:** Use the Memento pattern to preserve the state of modified cells when they are off screen
 - [x] **#Step 24:** Restore cell data when they return onto the screen

+## D3.d: Gameplay Across Real Space and Time

+Key technical challenge: Can your software remember game state even when the page is closed?
+Is the player character’s in-game movement controlled by the real-world geolocation of their device?

+Key gameplay challenge: Can the user test the game with multiple gameplay sessions, some involving real-world movement and some involving simulated movement?

+### Steps (d)

+- [ ] **#Step 25:** Use browser geolocation API to track players initial location
+- [ ] **#Step 26:** All player movement and interaction through real world movement, rather than buttons
+- [ ] **#Step 27:** Use the Facade design pattern to hide player movement
+- [ ] **#Step 28:** Provide a button to swap between button and real world based movement
+- [ ] **#Step 29:** Use localStorage API to store player data between loads
+- [ ] **#Step 30:** Provide a button to start a new game